The best Prime Day beauty deals to shop right now | CNN Underscored

 This article is part of CNN Underscored’s wall-to-wall coverage of Amazon Prime Day.
 To find all of our coverage, click here.

-Amazon is a stellar hub for all things beauty.
-Whether it’s your favorite body wash, men’s grooming product, hair tools or makeup, let Prime Day be your time to amp up your beauty cabinet with some products that’ll help you look and feel your best.
+Whether it’s your favorite body wash, grooming product, hair tools or makeup, let Prime Day be your time to boost your beauty cabinet with some products that’ll help you look and feel your best.
 To make it easy for you, we’ve put together an assortment of the best beauty deals to shop now before the sale’s up.

 Skin care deals